nesarashree/cancer-cell-detection/README.md

-# Applied Computer Vision to Detect Acute Myeloid Leukemia Cells
+# Identification of Acute Myeloid Leukemia Cells
 channels:  data viewer labeled each channel with its corresponding name.
 (DIC/Brightfield, CD33, Ki67, PARP, CD3, and Nucleus)